ffavela/mset/README.md

 9) bucketList.py \# Needs matplotlib, also it may take a while to run
 		 \# integer numbers are humongous, Gauss Gauss Gauss...
 10) symmetryBenchC3.py \# Not worthy
+11) pokerFace \# a suit indistinguishability example
+12) sandBottle.py \# emergence of f(i)

+There has been some online discussion regarding combinations in multisets, the following examples provide the corresponding link to the original posts in the forum:

+1) stackexchange_1.py
+2) stackexchange_2.py
+3) stackexchange_3.py
+4) stackexchange_4.py

 Note that bucketList.py generates a matplotlib window with the following plot: